-Persons who are 60 years of age or older on the date of the beginning of the term in which the waiver is being requested and who are a legal Arkansas resident may receive the Senior Fee Waiver which covers the cost of tuition and mandatory fees (mandatory fees include processing, facility use, activity and technology fees).
+Persons who are 60 years of age or older on the date of the beginning of the term in which the waiver is being requested and who are a legal Arkansas resident may receive the Senior Fee Waiver which covers the cost of tuition and mandatory fees for credit courses only.
+Mandatory fees include processing, facility use, activity, technology and security fees.
 This waiver will be awarded as funds are available, is non-refundable and covers no other costs but those stated above.